Harley-style bike on an empty city street, symbolizing the paperwork and process involved in motorcycle registration.

 Missing Paperwork

-Missing documents, like titles or insurance proof, cause delays.
-A 2024 DMV report noted 30% of rejections stem from paperwork issues, costing $50-$200.
+Missing documents like titles or insurance cause delays.
+A 2024 DMV report noted 30 percent of rejections stem from paperwork issues costing $50 to $200.
 Compile documents early and consider bonded titles.

 Fee Miscalculations

 Misclassifying bike type or weight leads to errors.
-Verify specs and fees on DMV websites to avoid $50-$150 corrections.
+Verify specs on DMV websites to avoid $50 to $150 corrections.

 Failing to Update Registration